Shuttle Bus Passenger Policy

 - Obstructing the free movement of passengers.

-- Interfering with the safe operation or movement of a PS vehicle or operator.
+- Interfering with the safe operation or movement of a shuttle bus or shuttle operator.

 - Standing or otherwise occupying any space in front of the white line marked on the forward end of the floor or otherwise conducting himself in such a manner as to obstruct the vision of the vehicle operator while the vehicle is in motion.